Pi

 Continuing on,

-there is one other aspect of ouroboros that shows up in the Mayan tradition.
+there is one other aspect of Ouroboros that shows up in the Mayan tradition.

 You might notice